 - Mix it up!
 Fruits are great in chicken salad- try using dried apricots, chopped apples, or even strawberries in place of the grapes.

-- Storage: store in an airtight container in your fridge for up to 5 days.
+- Storage: store in an airtight container in your fridge for about 3 days.

 Nutrition